bambora/dev.bambora.com/source/docs/references/merchant_SDKs/overview.md

 ---

 # Overview
 Our SDKs wrap our RESTful APIs.
-Our server and mobile SDKs make it easy for you to use our RESTful APIs in a range of languages: C#, Go, Java, Javascript (Node), PHP, Python and Ruby.
+Our server and mobile SDKs make it easy for you to use our RESTful APIs in a range of languages: C#, Go, Java, Javascript (Node), PHP, Python, and Ruby.
 Our browser SDK limits the scope of your PCI compliance to PCI SAQ-A.

 ## Server SDK
-Our Server SDKs wrap our Payments, Payment Profiles and Reporting APIs.
+Our Server SDKs wrap our Payments, Payment Profiles, and Reporting APIs.
 You can read more about the functionality [here](../take_payments).

 ### Source